mdn/content/files/en-us/web/api/fedcm_api/idp_integration/index.md

 ## Update login status using the Login Status API

 The **Login Status API** allows an IdP to inform a browser of the current user's login (sign-in) status with that IdP.
-This allows the browser to reduce the number of requests it makes to the IdP and mitigates [potential timing attacks](https://github.com/fedidcg/FedCM/issues/447).
+This allows the browser to reduce the number of requests it makes to the IdP (because it does not need to request accounts when it knows that the user is not logged in to the IdP), and mitigates [potential timing attacks](https://github.com/fedidcg/FedCM/issues/447).

 For each known IdP (identified by its config URL) the browser keeps a tri-state variable representing the login state with three possible values: